-The value of permits issued for the reporting period for commercial/retail projects was \$16,222,041, with new retail construction reported in Howell, Marlboro, Tinton Falls, Ocean, Highlands, and Millstone.
+The value of permits issued for the reporting period for commercial/retail projects was \$30,543,908 with some new retail construction reported in Eatontown, Manalapan, Howell and Middletown.

 Commercial/Retail remains a strong sector in Monmouth's economy.
-The diversity of this sector is remarkable and is a good indicator of continued positive growth.
+The diversity of this sector is remarkable and is a good indicator of continued positive